Assistant Professor, Aviation

-Mr. Brandt possesses an M.Ed. in Curriculum and Instruction, a B.A. in Literature, and holds USAF Senior Pilot and Navigator aeronautical ratings, as well as FAA commercial and instrument airplane and helicopter licenses.
+Philip possesses a Master of Education, with a focus on Curriculum and Instruction, and a Bachelor of Arts in Literature.
+He holds USAF Senior Pilot and Navigator aeronautical ratings as well as FAA commercial and instrument airplane and helicopter licenses.
 He has over 1,600 hours total flight time in the RQ-4B “Global Hawk” autonomous high-altitude long-endurance UAS, HH-60G “Pave Hawk” combat rescue helicopter, EC-130H “Compass Call” electronic attack aircraft, UH-1H “Huey” helicopter, T-37 “Tweet” jet trainer, and various civil training aircraft.
-Mr. Brandt is also a factory-certified operator and technician for UAV Factory's Penguin-C UAS.
+He is also a factory-certified operator and technician for UAV Factory's Penguin-C UAS.